 - If one of your pages has a high probability of getting into the Featured Snippet, you will get suggestions on how to increase your chances.

 The above mentioned were tips for optimizing a particular page that you know is important for your business.
 But what if you don’t know what page to push higher?

-First, you need to identify what can put food on the table, in other words, what content on your website has the best potential to rank high.
-It is logical to promote these types of pages, rather than pumping effort into something that you only assume might pay off.
+First, you need to identify what can put food on the table, in other words, what content on your website has the best potential to rank high and drive traffic.
+It is logical to promote these types of pages, rather than pumping effort into something that might pay off hypothetically.

-You can find those pages by connecting your Google Search Console to SEO Ideas.
+You can find the best shot pages in Google Search Console.
 This tool is free, and it opens up a variety of analysis options for your domain.
-Here’s a quick guide on how to use GSC like a pro.
+Here's a quick guide on how to use it like a pro.
 Apart from everything else, it helps you reveal how each URL on your domain performs for a certain keyword in terms of Clicks, Impressions, CTR and Positions.

-However, it’s not so easy to find the exact pages you need, since Google Search Console doesn’t provide search filters, so you would have to look for pages with the proper parameters manually.
+However, it’s not so easy to find the exact pages you need, since Google Search Console doesn’t provide search filters, so you would have to look for those pages manually.
 If your domain contains thousands of pages, this will be extremely time-consuming, if not impossible.

-The good news is that you can connect your Google Search Console to SEO Ideas which allows you to apply filters to search for the precise pages to work with.
+The good news is that you can connect your Google Search Console to On Page SEO Checker which allows you to apply filters to search for the precise pages to work with.